Frances Charlotte (1816 ship)

 Frances Charlotte was launched at Rangoon in 1815 as Four Sisters.
-She was renamed and as Frances Charlotte was lost in 1816 on Preparis in the Bay of Bengal.
+She was renamed as Frances Charlotte and was lost in 1816 on Preparis in the Bay of Bengal.

 Loss

 In 1816, the British Army left Java.
 Some 400 men of the 78th Highlanders regiment, together with their wives and children, embarked on Princess Charlotte on 18 September 1816 but a day later she hit a sunken rock.
 It was only with great difficulty that she returned to Batavia Roads.
 Her passengers transferred to Frances Charlotte, Captain Acres, which sailed for Calcutta on 29 September.

 On 5 November 1816, Frances Charlotte hit a sunken reef some 12 miles off Preparis.
 The ship's boats could only take about 150 people at a time, and a number of men remained marooned on the wreck and a nearby rock.

 On 9 November the merchant ship Po, Captain Knox, on her way to Penang from Madras, came by.
-She rescued 27 men (or 40) from the wreck, but then left after having lost a boat in a second attempt to bring of survivors, and with the weather worsening.
+She rescued 27 men (or 40) from the wreck, but then left after having lost a boat in a second attempt to bring off survivors, and with the weather worsening.
 Two men died in that attempt, and Po left behind her first mate.